-- Any individual who has traveled from or through mainland China, Macau, or Hong Kong within 14 days of the start of their cruise (including transit through their airports) will not be permitted to board the ship.
+- Any individual who has traveled from or through mainland China, Macau, Hong Kong, South Korea, Iran or Italy within 14 days of the start of their cruise, including transit through their airports, will not be permitted to board the ship.

-- Shipboard staff will be scanning guest passports to verify transit through any of the prohibited areas.
-Given the serious nature of these circumstances, false responses on pre-boarding documents will result in immediate disembarkation at the next opportunity.
-Guests who do not disclose travel through prohibited areas in Asia may also face additional legal consequences.
+• Shipboard staff will be scanning passports to verify that transit did not occur through any of the prohibited areas.
+PLEASE NOTE: Given the serious nature of these circumstances, false responses on pre-boarding documents will result in immediate disembarkation at the next opportunity.
+Guests who do not disclose travel through prohibited areas may also face additional legal consequences.

 - Any individual who has been in contact with a suspected or confirmed case of COVID-19, or a person under monitoring for COVID-19 within 14 days of the start of the cruise, will not be permitted to board the ship.

-- Standard pre-boarding health reporting for all guests advising them of their obligation to report any illness symptoms.
+- Standard pre-boarding health reporting for all guests advising them of their obligation to report any symptoms of illness.

-- Medical screening for COVID-19 on all guests who visit our onboard Medical Center with symptoms of respiratory illness.
+- Medical screening for COVID-19 on all individuals who visit our onboard Medical Center with symptoms of respiratory illness or fever.

-- Reporting to local and national health authorities of all cases of fever and respiratory illness, and any patients with suspected COVID-19 infection.
+- Reporting of all cases of fever and respiratory illness, and any patients with suspected COVID-19 infection, to local health authorities.

 As with all respiratory illnesses, particularly during cold and flu season, you can take steps to reduce your risk of illness:

 - Wash your hands often with soap and water for 20 seconds.

 - Supplement hand washing by regularly using an alcohol-based hand sanitizer.

 - Avoid close contact with people suffering from respiratory illness.

 - Cover your nose and mouth when you cough or sneeze using a tissue or your bent elbow.

 - Avoid touching your eyes, nose and mouth.